Renegade (media platform)

-Renegade is an American white nationalist, conspiracy theory and anti-Semitic media platform, based in Deltona, Florida.
+Renegade is an American white nationalist and antisemitic media platform, based in Deltona, Florida.
 The project consists of two main outlets; Renegade Broadcasting, an internet radio network founded in October 2012 and Renegade Tribune, founded in 2013.

 Renegade has promoted White Nationalism, antisemitism and conspiracy based content.
 The Jerusalem Post described the Renegade Tribune as "a well-known white separatist, Holocaust denying, historical revisionist, neo-Nazi website established in 2012 by Kyle Hunt."
 The Anti-Defamation League described it as "an antisemitic, conspiratorial and white nationalist publication" and Hunt as a White supremacist.

-In 2014, founder Kyle Hunt promoted "the White Man March".
+In 2014, Hunt promoted "the White Man March".

 Renegade has criticized Donald Trump and Vladimir Putin.
 It claims that both homosexuality and misogyny are rife within the alt-right and alt-lite.
 Renegade has also covered such topics as 9/11 conspiracy theories, Pizzagate and flat earth theories.
 Notable contributors include Michael McLaughlin, former leader of the British Movement.

 History

 Renegade was founded by Kyle Christopher Hunt of Massachusetts.
 Hunt is a former Google employee.
 Hunt's Star Theory radio show began to be carried by the Oracle Broadcasting network in April 2012.
-This network covered anti-Semitic conspiracy theories and the white genocide conspiracy theory, as well as historical revisionism about the Third Reich (although it ridiculed American neo-Nazism by calling it controlled opposition).
+This network covered antisemitic conspiracy theories and the white genocide conspiracy theory, as well as historical revisionism about the Third Reich (although it ridiculed American neo-Nazism by calling it controlled opposition).

 Also in October 2012, Hunt began the internet radio network Renegade Broadcasting.
 In 2013, this outlet expanded with the website Renegade Tribune.

 Hunt has directed the film Hellstorm, a pro-Nazi Germany film based on the book of the same name by author Thomas Goodrich.
 The film falsely portrays Germany as the main victim of World War II.